tek5030/setup_scripts/README.md

 If you are curious, read more about repositories [on the internet][How To Add Apt Repository In Ubuntu].

 #### Add Kitware repository for installation of newer CMake [[3]][cmake]
 The CMake version available from the default repository is version 3.10, but as CMake frequently releases important updates and bugfixes, we have nothing to lose and much to win by installing a newer version.
-The easiest way to do this is to add their APT repository and download from there.
+The easiest way to do this is to add their APT repository and install from there.

 ```bash
 # Install required packages in order to download and install the new repo.